This post may contain affiliate links. Please read our disclosure policy.

 - Place the pork and chile mixture into a large bowl or resealable bag and make sure that each piece is well coated.
 Refrigerate for at least 6-8 hours or overnight.

 - Heat a tablespoon of vegetable oil in a large skillet over medium heat.
-Add the pineapple and let it toast for 3-4 minutes on each side or until you start to see some light color.
-Remove it from the pan, slice it into bite size pieces and set it aside for later.
+Add the pineapple and grill for 3-4 minutes on each side or until it starts to brown.
+Remove it from the pan, slice it into bite size pieces.

-- Optional taco topping: Chop a handful of cilantro and about ½ cup of onions and combine in a small bowl.
+- Optional, for topping: Chop a handful of cilantro and about ½ cup of onions and combine in a small bowl.
 Squeeze juice from a lime over the top and stir to combine.